2200100/CS220AU-DP-2022/README.md

 <br>

 ## Log
+- 2022-12-09 Work on the website.
+- 2022-12-07 Research about biotechnology related with digital identities.
 - 2022-11-28 Organized notes.
 - 2022-11-27 Research about biotechnology.
 - 2022-10-20 found an existential risk and related it with digital identities.